This unique program is for senior professionals working in corrections. A letter from your employer will be required to participate in the program.

-The program is comprised of 7 courses completed over a 2-year period, concurrent with full-time employment.
+The program is comprised of seven courses completed over a two-year period, concurrent with full-time employment.
 Full employer support and involvement is required to ensure the goals of the program are achieved.

 Tuition for this program will be covered by the sponsoring agency.

 - Completion of a Master's degree from a recognized university in one of Psychology, Sociology, Criminology, Social Work, or another relevant graduate degree in the Human Services area with a 70% average for coursework completed within that degree